LiUSemWeb/HeFQUIN-PGConnector/README.md

 Assuming the Maven process completes successfully, you can use the command-line programs provided in this repository as described in the following sections.

 ### Run the RunBGPOverNeo4j Program
-RunBGPOverNeo4j provides the query functionality of HeFQUIN-PGConnector as a standalone tool.
-As a Java program, it needs to be run using the Java interpreter (after compiling it [as described above](#compile-the-programs)).
+`RunBGPOverNeo4j` provides the query functionality of HeFQUIN-PGConnector as a standalone tool.
+Since `RunBGPOverNeo4j` is a Java program, it needs to be run using the Java interpreter (after compiling it [as described above](#compile-the-programs)).
 The default way to do so is by running the following command,
 ```
 java -cp target/HeFQUIN-PGConnector-0.0.1-SNAPSHOT.jar se.liu.ida.hefquin.cli.RunBGPOverNeo4j --query=query.rq --lpg2rdfconf=LPG2RDF.ttl --endpoint=http://localhost:7474/db/neo4j/tx/commit
 ```